Ceib Phillips, M.P.H., Ph.D.

 There are two pathways for admission to the curriculum in Oral Biology:

 Direct Application to Oral Biology: Individuals (domestic or international) with a doctoral or biomedical professional degree, including D.D.S., D.M.D., M.D. or equivalent, who wish to apply for the Ph.D. degree in the curriculum in Oral Biology should apply directly to the program through the UNC Graduate School.
-Applications to the Graduate School of the University of North Carolina must be received on or before April 8th, 2014.
-Priority consideration for the class beginning in August, 2014 will be given to applications received by the UNC Graduate School by December 3, 2013.
+Priority consideration for the class beginning in August, 2016 will be given to completed application materials received by the UNC Graduate School by December 15, 2015.

 PROCEDURES FOR DIRECT APPLICATION TO ORAL BIOLOGY